-We return to the basic models and examine what amendments we need to make with randomized strategies and external chance events.
-In addition, we also include the modeling of the players' knowledge of the flow of the game as "information sets".
-We also discuss perfect recall and Kuhn's theorem: in a finite extensive game of prefect recall, which should we use, behavioral or mixed strategies?
+We return to the basic models and examine what can be added with the model of decision under uncertainty available.
+This includes randomized strategies and external chance events; additionally, we also include the modeling of the players' knowledge of the flow of the game as "information sets".
+We discuss perfect recall and Kuhn's theorem: in a finite extensive game of prefect recall, what type of random strategy should we use: behavioral or mixed?